greenelab/deep-review/sections/03_categorize.md

 [@doi:10.1016/S0140-6736(13)61752-3] and the Avon Longitudinal Study of Parents and Children [@doi:10.1038/484155a] have yielded important discoveries about the development of disease and the factors contributing to health status.
-Yet, a common practice in EHR-based research is to take a point in time snapshot and convert patient data to a traditional vector for machine learning and statistical analysis.
+Yet, a common practice in EHR-based research is to take a snapshot at a point in time and convert patient data to a traditional vector for machine learning and statistical analysis.
 This results in loss of information as timing and order of events can provide insight into a patient's disease and treatment